bedrocksystems/BRiCk/doc/sphinx/pointers.rst

 cpp2v introduces an abstract type `ptr` of *pointer values*, which models the analogous concept in the standard\ [#std-ptr-values]_. cpp2v uses pointer values to identify objects: each object has an associated pointer value, but a pointer value might not point to an object.
-More in detail:
+Specifically:

 * Whenever an object `o` is created, the cpp2v logic creates a *pointer value* `p : ptr` that describes where `o` lives.
 This pointer value need not exist in